*Today’s guest post on shrines in Japan (and photography) is by Medha Verma from www.hoppingfeet.com.

 Home to several thousands of worship places, Japan has a wealth of religious architecture, and short listing the ones to visit in a limited period of time can be a difficult and overwhelming task.
 Every village or town has their local shrine or temple and many of these are set amidst lush gardens or open spaces, providing a very tranquil escape from the noisy and bustling streets.
-Some of the best ones in terms of their architectural genius, inventive design and perfectly manicured and peaceful gardens can be found in Tokyo, Kyoto, Nara and Kamakura.
+Some of the best shrines in Japan in terms of their architectural genius, inventive design and perfectly manicured and peaceful gardens can be found in Tokyo, Kyoto, Nara and Kamakura.

 What’s the Difference between a Temple and a Shrine?